 You’ll obviously also need ammunition, which will depend on what species you’re hunting.
 You can find shells or cartridges specific to just about any animal.
 Finally, you should buy a case to transport and protect your firearm, and a caliber- or gauge-specific cleaning kit.

 - There are lots of places to shop for ammo.
-Gander Mountain, Natchez, Sportsman’s Guide, Brownell’s, Cabela’s, and Academy are some popular choices.
+Check out this In-Stock Ammo post to help you locate the ammo you’re in search of.
+Gander Outdoors, Natchez, Sportsman’s Guide, Brownell’s, Cabela’s, and Academy are some popular choices.

 - If you purchase a rifle, you might want to add a scope.
 Euro Optic, Optics Planet, and Amazon have some of the best prices on hunting scopes.